Ryan Adams: The Cardinals (2005–2009)

 Adams befriended Phil Lesh of the Grateful Dead, after first meeting him at the Jammys awards in New York in 2005.
 The two performed Jerry Garcia and Robert Hunter's Grateful Dead classic, "Wharf Rat".
 Adams performed at subsequent outings of Phil Lesh and Friends, including a two-night stand at Red Rocks Amphitheatre outside of Denver, Colorado and on New Year's Eve 2005 at the Bill Graham Event Center in San Francisco.
 Throughout 2006, Lesh's live performances included compositions by Adams, including several from Cold Roses ("Cold Roses", "Let It Ride", and "Magnolia Mountain").

-In early 2006 Adams performed a solo tour of the United Kingdom, often accompanied by Brad Pemberton (drummer for The Cardinals) and on the final date in London by Carina Round, who performed harmony vocals on 'Come Pick Me Up' from his first solo album- 'Heartbreaker'.
-Also present was Cardinals guitarist- Neal Casal.
-Adams then toured the United States with The Cardinals, including a performance at Lollapalooza in Chicago.
-Adams and The Cardinals then returned to the UK in the summer to begin a tour of Europe.

 Adams produced Willie Nelson's album Songbird, while he and The Cardinals performed as Nelson's backing band.
 The album was released in October 2006.
 He also opened for Nelson at the Hollywood Bowl later that fall, a show that featured Phil Lesh on bass and multiple Grateful Dead songs.
 Late in 2006, Adams experimented with hip hop music, adding to his web site 18 albums worth of new recordings under various pseudonyms, featuring humorous and nonsensical lyrics, as well as covers of two Bob Dylan songs ("Isis" and "You're a Big Girl Now").